Boot-Error/Sentience/content/technicalevents/robosoccer+robosuperover+robobowling.md

 ### CONSTRAINTS ON ROBOT:
 1. Height: approximately one fourth of the height of a pin.
 2. Width: approx. twice the diameter of a pin.
-3. Weight: 1.5kg - 2kg
+3. Weight: 2kg max
 4. Length: 30 cms max
 5. Power supply: AC power source

 ### CONSTRAINTS ON TEAM:
-1. Atmost 2 members per team.
+1. Team size: 4 max

 The top scorers of game 1 will be qualified for next game.
 The exact count will depend on number of participants.